 Most people want to be Aer.
-They are the hottest celebrity in the Gaze, with over half a billion followers.
+They are the hottest celebrity in the Gaze, using jector power to gender flip at will.
 But even Aer has their moments of weakness.
-When they lose their biggest corporate sponsor, Aer is thrust into the Enclave of the Blind—where they realize that the Gaze is far more insidious than they had ever dreamed.
+When they lose their biggest corporate sponsor, Aer is forced to go Outside—where they realize that the Gaze is far more insidious than they had ever dreamed.

 It—and the government who runs it—controls people’s minds.

 I once tried dying in front of sixteen million people.

 It didn’t work.